jamtrip7/code-quiz/README.md

 ## Description

-This is a password generator.
+This is a code quiz.
 I found this to be very difficult.
 I am having trouble with JavaScript but an using freecodecamp.org and codeacademy.com to streghten my overall HTML, CSS, and JavaScript skills.

 #### Technologies Used